+2.10.2.9.
+Related party

-- 2.10.
-Related party costs are only included within totex to the extent that they represent the cost of services required by the GDNs business.
+costs are only included within totex to the extent that they represent the cost of services required by the GDNs business.
 Costs for services recharged to the licensee by a related party15 will only be admissible if the licensee would otherwise have needed to carry out the service itself or procure it from a third party.
 We expect these services and associated costs to be itemised and justified.
-Such costs are only included to the extent that they satisfy the criteria regarding the prohibition on cross-subsidy in the relevant standard or standard special licence condition unless GDNs already hold derogations. - 2.11.
-All companies and related parties charging the licensee should be able to demonstrate they have a robust and transparent framework governing the attribution, allocation and inter-business recharging of revenues, expenses, assets and liabilities.
-There should be documented procedures to demonstrate compliance with EU Procurement directives and implementing national legislation where these apply. - 2.12.
+Such costs are only included to the extent that they satisfy the criteria regarding the prohibition on cross-subsidy in the relevant standard or standard special licence condition unless GDNs already hold derogations.

+2.11.2.10.
+All companies and

+related parties charging the licensee should be able to demonstrate they have a robust and transparent framework governing the attribution, allocation and inter-business recharging of revenues, expenses, assets and liabilities.
+There should be documented procedures to demonstrate compliance with EU Procurement directives and implementing national legislation where these apply.

+15 A related party is a term used to cover both Affiliate and Related Undertakings as defined in Standard Licence Condition 1 for electricity transmission and standard special licence condition for gas transportation remain in draft for an unreasonable period16.

+2.12.2.11.
 We expect the network company to be able to justify the charge by reference to external benchmarking, or by reference to market-related testing, or tendering.
-We

-&lt;sup>15 A related party is a term used to cover both Affiliate and Related Undertakings as defined in Standard Licence Condition 1 for electricity transmission and standard special licence condition for gas transportation

-- expect related parties to be able to support their charges by either service level agreements or contracts; and that such contracts would be finalised on a timely basis and not remain in draft for an unreasonable period16. - 2.13.
-The attribution of costs relating to shared services must be on a demonstrably objective basis, not unduly benefiting the regulated company or any other company or organisation and be based on the levels of service or activity consumed by each entity.
-We expect GDNs to document the basis on which they approve these at board level and provide evidence of this together with details of how the continuing assessment and challenge, annually takes place. - 2.14.
-The basis should be consistent from year to year and where there are changes the licensee should both document and justify them. - 2.15.
-The method used to attribute costs from the related party to the licensee and to activities should be transparent and the revenues, costs, profits, assets and liabilities separately distinguishable from each other.
+We expect related parties to be able to support their charges by either service level agreements or contracts; and that such contracts would be finalised on a timely basis and not costs relating to shared services must be on a demonstrably objective basis, not unduly benefiting the regulated company or any other company or organisation and be based on the levels of service or activity consumed by each entity.
+We expect GDNs to document the basis on which they approve these at board level and provide evidence of this together with details of how the continuing assessment and challenge, annually takes place.

+2.13.2.12.
+The attribution of